ElBilbao/piano3D/ReadMe.md

 # Piano 3D

 Piano 3D consists of 3D scene of a playable piano in a stage.
 This is done with WebGL through the Three js library, as well as Three js extension like Threex.
-Some models will be built or imported from Blender and credited below.
+Some models will be built programmatically, others will be imported from Blender and credited below.

+## Getting started

+Clone the repo in your local enviroment.
+All WebGL dependecies are already within the repo or linked with a CDN, so no further installations are needed.
+To run the proyect you will need to instantiate a local web server, this can be done using an extension like [Live Server in VSCode](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+The scene should be displaying, click the piano's keys!
+(If a white screen appears, consult the console)

 ## Storyboard